HANT’S aims are to campaign for:

 The flasks are loaded at Dounreay and taken by road to Georgemas Junction and at journey’s end they are offloaded at Barrow-in-Furness and taken by road to Sellafield

 The total distance is 400 + miles and the transport can take up to 20 hours passing remote rural areas and heavily populated areas, and including close proximity to schools, residential areas and other areas where people are present.
-And of course the potentially disastrous effects in the event of an accident on humans and the environment
+This increases the risks of potentially disastrous effects in the event of an accident on humans and the environment.

 Hence HANT’s argument that all waste should be retained on the sites where it is produced.